 - Perfect for hot and dry conditions, metal roofs are energy-efficient and fire-resistant.

 - Metal roofs have a variety of styles and a wide range of colours available, making them suitable for most homes.

 - Metal roofs can be recycled and can even be laid over an existing roof.

-- Metal roofs are on the expensive side and require professional installation to make them a viable choice for residential homes.
+- Metal roofs are expensive and require professional installation to make them a viable choice for residential homes.

 - They require painting periodically to maintain their colour.

-- If not installed correctly they can be noisy during rain or other weather events.
+- They can be noisy during rain or other weather events if not installed correctly.

 One of the classic roofing choices, slate roofing tiles have been around for more than 500 years.
 This makes them one of the most tried and tested materials still in use today.

 - One of the most durable materials for roofing, with a very long life expectancy.
 Slate tiles are known to be very resistant to weather and events such as wind, rain and even hail.
 This also makes them very low maintenance over the long term.

 - Highly attractive, slate tiles provide unmatched curb appeal and a variety of colours.